OrleansContrib/Orleans.Activities/README.md

 Not implemented, help wanted (for design and for implementation):

 * DynamicUpdateMap support (updating loaded workflows to a newer definition version), though the separation of the application logic (the plain C# delegates) and the process (the diagram) results in a very simple workflow diagram, that has a big chance you won't need to update when it runs
 * TransactionScope activity support (see https://github.com/dotnet/orleans/issues/1090)
+* See all [Help Wanted issues](http://waffle.io/OrleansContrib/Orleans.Activities?label=Status-Help%20Wanted) (filtered view)

-And there are nearly unlimited issues...
+And there are nearly unlimited [Open issues](http://waffle.io/OrleansContrib/Orleans.Activities)...

 ## Samples